-This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
-For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
-I am just a mama with lots of health and fitness knowledge and experience.
+This post may contain affiliate links to items I love, and I am confident you will too!
+All opinions are my own, however, I may receive a small commission on purchases.
+As an Amazon Associate I earn from qualifying purchases.
+For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

-I’ve been nursing my third baby a year now.
+I’ve been nursing my third baby for a year now.
 It’s such a blessing to have nursed three babies now with a healthy supply.
 Having a healthy supply is so important, and there are some foods I found that increase breast milk supply, which I had no idea.
-I knew these 5 foods will increase your supply and help you lose baby weight, but with further research, I found out there are more lactogenic foods out there we can count on to increase supply! this post contains affiliate links.
+I knew these 5 foods would increase your supply and help you lose baby weight, but with further research, I found out there are more lactogenic foods out there we can count on to increase supply! this post contains affiliate links.

 Alfalfa: I immediately think of horses because we fed our horses Alfalfa growing up, but that’s not the same.
-The Alfalfa that is a lactogenic food is from the pea family.
+The Alfalfa which is a lactogenic food is from the pea family.
 It’s one of the oldest and most cultivated crops in history.
-It contains phyto-estrogens, which can help milk production.
-You can put it on sandwiches or salads in sprout form or drink a tea.
+It contains phytoestrogens, which can help milk production.
+You can put it on sandwiches or salads in sprout form or drink tea.
 It can enter the blood system and your milk, so if you do notice your baby getting gassy, reduce your intake a bit.

-Poppy Seeds: This is a great one because its so easy to grab poppy seed muffins at any bakery.
+Poppy Seeds: This is a great one because it’s so easy to grab poppy seed muffins at any bakery.
 Poppy seeds help moms relax, which helps produce more milk.
 The poppy seeds have sedative effects, which is super important to allow your body to produce milk.

 Bottle Gourd: This is a seasonal vegetable that is high in water content.
-It has a lot of nutrients like vitamin C, phosphorous, folate, iron and potassium, and helps keep you hydrated, which is essential to breast milk production.
+It has a lot of nutrients like vitamin C, phosphorous, folate, iron, and potassium, and helps keep you hydrated, which is essential to breast milk production.

 Those are the five foods I had no idea could increase milk supply.
 If you are having trouble with your supply, see the tricks my sister and I used to increase our supply overnight.